venicegeo/pz-docs/documents/userguide/5-userservices.md

 When generating a DataResource payload, `type` and `mimeType` are required for all DataTypes.
 Additional fields are required depending on the type of data that is generated from the user service.

-For details on the DataResource payload and the available DataTypes, see the [Piazza Data API](http://pz-swagger.venicegeo.io/#!/Data/getMetadataUsingGET).
+For details on the DataResource payload and the available DataTypes, see the <a target="_blank" href="http://pz-swagger.venicegeo.io/#!/Data/getMetadataUsingGET">Piazza Data API</a>.

 ### What to do About Existing Services

-If you have an existing service, consider following the [18F API standard](https://github.com/18F/api-standards) for guidance on best practices.
+If you have an existing service, consider following the <a target="_blank" href="https://github.com/18F/api-standards">18F API standard</a> for guidance on best practices.
 For existing services that are not RESTful, consider wrapping these services with a REST representation.
 For example, the first generation of web services included heavyweight approaches such as Simple Object Access Protocol (SOAP), where messages were transmitted using XML over HTTP.
 If converting the service to a REST representation is not possible for services such as these, then consider wrapping these services.

 ## Putting Your User Service into Action within Piazza